AcTePuKc/codex-gui/gui_pyside6/README.md

 **Info** and **Errors** checkboxes to filter messages and a **Clear** button to reset the log.

+### File Logging

+By default the GUI records INFO and ERROR messages to `logs/gui.log`.
+Set the environment variable `CODEX_GUI_LOGGING=0` before launching to disable this file logging while keeping the Debug Console active.

 ## Docs

 For agent presets, architecture decisions, and developer info, see: